MarathonLabs/marathon/docs/runner/android/configure.md

 ### [Allure-kotlin][3] support

 This option enables collection of allure's data from devices.
-Configuration below works out of the box for allure-kotlin 2.3.0+.
+The configuration below works out of the box for allure-kotlin 2.3.0+.

 <Tabs>
 <TabItem value="YAML" label="Marathonfile">